Stephanie Burt: Other writings

-On occasion, she has been known to write for a popular audience on Slate and for The New Yorker, including an article about X-Men: Days of Future Past in the voice of Kitty Pryde.
+She sometimes writes for a popular audience for Slate and The New Yorker, including an article about X-Men: Days of Future Past in the voice of Kitty Pryde.

 Career

 Burt earned an AB from Harvard University in 1994 and a PhD from Yale University in 2000 before joining the faculty at Macalester College from 2000 to 2007.
 Since 2007, she has worked at Harvard University, where she became a tenured professor in 2010.
 In 2023, she was named the Donald P. and Katherine B. Loker Professor of English.

-In July 2022, Burt began an actual play podcast with Fiona Hopkins named Team up moves.
-On it, they play various superhero based role-playing games and currently have 13 episodes and 2 seasons, although the show has been on hiatus since August 2023.
+In July 2022, Burt began an actual play podcast with Fiona Hopkins named Team-Up Moves.
+On it, they play various superhero-based role-playing games and have 13 episodes across 2 seasons; the show has been on hiatus since August 2023.

-In the Spring 2024 semester, Burt taught a course at Harvard University called "Taylor Swift and Her World", an English course surrounding the musical works of American singer-songwriter Taylor Swift.
-The course was met with widespread fame, enrolling almost 200 Harvard College undergraduate students, surpassing Burt's belief that she'd end up teaching the course as a seminar to about 20 students.
+In the Spring 2024 semester, Burt taught a course at Harvard University called "Taylor Swift and Her World", an English course about the musical works of American singer-songwriter Taylor Swift.
+The course was met with widespread enthusiasm, enrolling almost 200 Harvard College undergraduate students.
+In October 2025, she published a book based on the course, Taylor's Version: The Poetic and Musical Genius of Taylor Swift.